 Council holds the responsibility of implementing the vision of the community, as well as the objectives of State Government.
-This raises questions such as: How is Our Glen Eira Council and Community Plan aims to our community changing?
+This raises questions such as: How is our community changing?
 Where will we accommodate growth?
 How will we ensure jobs and services are provided close to where people live?
 How will we ensure amenity and character are protected?